Souravgoswami/patched-irb/README.md

 ![alt text](https://raw.githubusercontent.com/Souravgoswami/patched-irb/master/screenshot/a.png)

 The idea is When you run this, you are launched in the irb shell.
 But you can pass multiple gem names as argument.
+You have some features like:

+clear : Clears the screen, just like the linux command.
+The method clr is aliased with clr.

+history : Show the histories from the .irb_history file. irb_history is also an alias for history method.

+hist!n : Shows you the history in the nth line.
+Example: hist!5 will show you the history that's in the line 5 in .irb_history file.

+write_history : Writes history to .irb_history file.
+The history comes from Readline::HISTORY. save_history is an alias for write_history.

+delete_history : Warning!
+It will delete the .irb_history file.
+You will clear everything.

+printenv : Just to test stuffs out...
+You will see some system details and Ruby interpreter details.
+The details comes from ENV object.

+config : A bigger test!
+The details comes from RbConfig::CONFIG.

+You need to download the file, and run the irb.
+Use it in the way you feel comfortable.
+You may rename this and move that to /bin/ or /usr/share/bin/ or /opt/ directory.

+We would like to rename it and hide it by adding a '.' in front.
+And alias it with irb.

 Example:

     `alias irb=./irb`

     `irb securerandom time ruby2d json net/http socket open-uri`

 So this will load every gem from securerandom to open-uri in a ARGV.each loop, also the outputs are colourized.

 The file has `#!/usr/bin/ruby -w`, which will turn on all the warnings.
 So you can learn ruby efficiently.
+You can edit it and remove the `-w` option if you like it that way...

+A bit more details about the methods.
+More or less they are aliased so that if another gem uses the variable, you will still be able to use the alias:

 **We have a `clear` method** that you can use directly in irb.
 Type clear to `clear` the screen.
 Clear is also aliased with `clr`.
 You can also type `clr` to `clear` the screen!